 An interactive data visualisation tool has been produced by a web developer external to Office for National Statistics (ONS) and enables users to visually compare changes in the popularity of different names since 1996.

 The primary users of the data are parents, soon-to-be parents and the media.
 Baby name websites and those who manufacture and sell named items such as souvenir mugs also make use of the data.

 The baby name statistics are based on the exact spelling of the name given on the birth certificate.
 Some users request that similar names be grouped.
-We provide only statistics based on the exact spelling and do not group names because some groupings are not straightforward and are subjective.
+We provide only statistics based on the exact spelling and do not group names, as some groupings are subjective and not straightforward.
 Users can create their own groupings if they wish.

-It is necessary to protect the confidentiality of uncommon baby names, to prevent the identification of individuals and the potential linkage of these data to other datasets, so all names with counts of fewer than 3 in England and Wales as a whole are redacted.
+It is necessary to protect the confidentiality of uncommon baby names to prevent the identification of individuals and the potential linkage of these data to other datasets.
+As such, we do not release names with counts of fewer than three in England and Wales as a whole.
 Further information on the ONS policy on protecting the confidentiality in tables of birth and death statistics is available.

 The assessment of user needs and perceptions section provides further information about processes for finding out about uses and users, and their views on the baby names release.

 (The degree of closeness between an estimate and the true value.)

 Baby names data are based on actual birth registrations.
 These data represent the legal record, making it the best and most complete data source.
 As part of the birth registration process, before data are submitted through the Registration Online System (RON), the registrar asks the informant (typically one or both parents) to verify that all data entered are accurate.
 The registrar is then able to correct any errors.
 The name supplied will be the name on the birth certificate required in order to obtain a passport or a school place.